kingspp/kingspp.github.io/_posts/2018-09-10-analysis-of-tensorflow-contrib-sunset.md

 commented_from_import_usage = re.compile('#.*(from\ tensorflow import contrib.*)')
 ```

-The final step in data prep is to use the regex and find the api usage and statistics by merging repos collection and query collections using pre defined conditions.
+The final step in data prep is to use the regex to find the api usage and statistics by merging repos and query collections using pre defined conditions.
 Again for simplicity
-sake I will be using [python dataclasses](https://docs.python.org/3/library/dataclasses.html) (also I am lazy to write \_\_init__) in 3.7.
+sake I will be using [python dataclasses](https://docs.python.org/3/library/dataclasses.html) (I am lazy to write \_\_init__ :P) in 3.7.
 For 3.3+ users check out Erick's [dataclasses repo](https://github.com/ericvsmith/dataclasses).
-Also I like **Munch**
+Also I like **Munch** !

 ```python
 from munch import Munch